 F. The Chief, Division of Migratory Bird Management, or his or her designee, serves as an advisor to the U.S. Section of the Plan Committee.

 2.10 How often is the Plan updated?
 The Plan is a comprehensive document that needs constant review and periodic updating to remain viable and effectively deal with international problems.
 Changes in agricultural policy, related Federal actions, and negotiations on international trade agreements directly affect the implementation of the Plan.
 These changes and the continuing evolution of joint ventures demand that the Plan remain responsive to changing political and fiscal environments while pursuing a conservation goal.
 It is the responsibility of the Plan Committee to coordinate the monitoring and updating of the Plan every 5 years, as required by the North American Wetlands Conservation Act of 1989, Public Law 101-233, 16 U.S.C.
 4401-4412.

 For information on the specific content of this chapter, contact the Division of Bird Habitat Conservation.
-For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy, Performance, and Management Programs.